xpring-eng/xrp-api/README.md

         xxd -l 16 -p /dev/urandom

-    If you do not have `xxd` (it comes with `vim`), you can choose a random string any way you like.
+    If you do not have `xxd` (it comes with [vim](https://www.vim.org/)), you can choose a random string any way you like.

 5. Edit the configuration file.
+Instead of `vim`, you can use another text editor if you prefer.

         vim .secret_config.js

     Replace the following parts of the config file:

-    - Set `SERVER_ADDRESS_HERE` to the rippled node: `wss://s.altnet.rippletest.net:51233`.
-This is a public Testnet server, so it will not use real XRP.
-If you need a testnet account, use https://xrpl.org/xrp-test-net-faucet.html.
+    - Set `SERVER_ADDRESS_HERE` to a rippled server's websockets address.
+In development, you may use the XRP Test Net: `wss://s.altnet.rippletest.net:51233`.
+This server does not use real XRP.
+Create a test net account with the [XRP Test Net Faucet](https://xrpl.org/xrp-test-net-faucet.html).
-    - Set `ACCOUNT_ADDRESS_HERE` to your XRP Ledger address
+    - Set `ACCOUNT_ADDRESS_HERE` to your XRP Ledger address.
-    - Set `RANDOM_STRING_HERE` with the API key you generated in the previous step
+    - Set `RANDOM_STRING_HERE` with the API key you generated in the previous step.
-    - Set `ACCOUNT_SECRET_HERE` to your XRP Ledger account secret key
+    - Set `ACCOUNT_SECRET_HERE` to your XRP Ledger account secret key.

 ### Development

 To start the server in development mode:

     yarn dev

+This starts the server with `nodemon` so that it will be automatically restarted when you save changes to the code.

+### Production

+As this server is still in active development, we do not recommend using it in production at this time.

+Considerations:
+- SSL/TLS must be used for all requests.
+An SSL/TLS termination proxy is recommended.
+- Restrictions should be made on signing, such as on the types of transactions, amount/velocity, and whitelisting of destinations.
+This feature is coming in the future.

 ### Tutorial